kevinmatthes/orvaenting/.docs/software_requirements.md

 ## `doxygen` (`DOXYGEN`)

-This application is required in order to provide an automatically generated documentation of the contained source code.
+This application is required in order to provide an automatically generated documentation of this repository's source code.

 Altering this application could be difficult since the compilation routine of the source code documentation is designed for `doxygen`.